nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 ```
 ## using the "Express Launch"

 To use ARM MAP we need to load `module load forge` in our batch script and add `map --profile` in front of the parallel run statements.
-Thus, `srun`, its options as well as our executable and its arguments are passed to MAP.
+Thus, `srun` and its options, as well as our executable and its arguments are passed to MAP.
 Thus in the script we will have something like:

 ```